Parliament of Ghana Passes Amended Anti-LGBTQ+ Bill, " Only Left with Presidential Assent"

 • The Parliament of Ghana has officially passed the Human Sexual Rights and Family Values Bill, 2025 (popularly known as the anti-gay bill)

-• Following intense statutory revisions, the newly passed legislation features sweeping new amendments that completely exempt journalists, media organisations, and medical professionals from criminal sanctions
+• Following intense statutory revisions, the newly passed legislation features sweeping new amendments that provide some immunity to journalists and doctors, lawyers, etc, from criminal sanctions

 • With the parliamentary process fully completed, the controversial bill is now only left with the final transmission to the President for official executive assent